-The Canon EOS 40D and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were officially introduced, respectively, in August 2007 and February 2015.
+The Canon EOS 40D and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were announced, respectively, in August 2007 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 40D has a resolution of 10.1 megapixel, whereas the T6s provides 24 MP.
+The 40D has a resolution of 10.1 megapixels, whereas the T6s provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 40D and the Canon T6s.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 40D – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is notably smaller (15 percent) than the Canon 40D.
 Moreover, the T6s is markedly lighter (31 percent) than the 40D.
 In this context, it is worth noting that neither the 40D nor the T6s are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.

 Concerning battery life, the 40D gets 750 shots out of its BP-511A battery, while the T6s can take 440 images on a single charge of its LP-E17 power pack.